 - Blooom Doesn’t Ask for Permission Before Placing Individual Trades.
 Blooom’s discretionary arrangement does require clients’ initial authorization and is standard practice for fiduciary investment advisors.
 However, inexperienced clients may not realize precisely how much discretion Blooom has over their retirement portfolios once granted that authorization.
 Therefore, Blooom isn’t appropriate for investors who prefer to retain veto power over every transaction.

 - Blooom Won’t Manage Company Stock Under Normal Circumstances.
 Blooom won’t manage company stock held in employer-sponsored retirement accounts either.
-If you hold company stock, Blooom tries its best to work around it, though Blooom may occasionally sell small fractions of your total company holdings to meet its target allocations.
+If you hold company stock, Blooom tries its best to work around it, though Blooom may occasionally sell small fractions of your total company holdings to meet its target asset allocations.

 Blooom’s modest free plan draws up a road map for confident investors to make sorely needed adjustments to their employer-sponsored retirement plan allocations, but that’s pretty much all it does.
 If your goal is to reduce the time and effort required to control your plan’s cost and maintain optimal weighting — without relying on automated rebalancing programs that may miss your objective — then Blooom’s free package isn’t enough.